zestydevy/dinosaur-planet/docs/Guide.md

  nop
 ```

 At this point, it's very helpful to have a [MIPS assembly manual](https://www.cs.cornell.edu/courses/cs3410/2008fa/MIPS_Vol2.pdf) on hand so we can look up the meaning of each instruction.
 Each line in the above disassembly is a single instruction in the format `mnemonic [operand1,operand2,...]`.
-For example the first instruction is the mnemonic 'addiu' with the operands 'sp,sp,-0x18'.
+For example, the first instruction is the mnemonic 'addiu' with the operands 'sp,sp,-0x18'.

 For the first step of decompilation, we'll convert each individual instruction into the equivalent C code:
 ```c